TRoboto/Maha/docs/source/comparison.rst

 Ease of use and integration
 ---------------------------

-The installation of Maha library is easier than the installation of duckling.
+The installation of Maha library is easier than the installation of duckling engine.

 * Maha library is more user-friendly and you don't need much experience to use and install.
 In comparison, duckling is much difficult and it needs experience to build and install.
 * Maha doesn't have build steps in comparison with duckling which has many build steps to run and use.